 Alongside development, Dom is a co-founder and co-organizer of the Diversity & Inclusion program at Twilio, and sits as an advisor for Twilio's Women's Organization and the LGBTQA Employee Resource Group.
 Outside of Twilio, Dom is the San Francisco City Director for Lesbians Who Tech, an organization that highlights and elevates queer women in tech.
 She also helps organize two Diversity & Inclusion startup coalitions with over 20 other companies: the Diversity Advocates and the LGBTQ ERG Alliance.

 In addition to helping startups create and improve their Diversity & Inclusion programs, Dom is also an advisory board member for Alliance Health Project and a contributor to Elissa Shevinsky’s feminist anthology, Lean Out: The Struggle for Gender Equality in Tech and Start-Up Culture.
 She uses humor and personal story telling to speak about the importance of diversity and inclusion, battling the brogrammer culture, how to overcome impostor syndrome, and encouraging more women, LGBTQQIA and other underrepresented minorities in the field to pursue a future in STEM related fields.

 Outside of her career, Dom enjoys riding her motorcycle, playing with everyone's dogs and traveling.
-She currently resides in San Francisco, Ca with her partner.
+She currently resides in San Francisco, Ca.